 2. Host a Gift Swap

-Host a party for friends and/or family in lieu of gifting all family members.
-This will reap you excellent Christmas budget savings and your family and friends will gain a new appreciation for your cleverness.
+Host a party for friends and/or family in lieu of buying gifts for each and every friend and family member.
+This will reap you excellent Christmas budget savings, and your family and friends will gain a new appreciation for your cleverness.
 Make it a potluck dinner for an even more festive, but inexpensive event.
 There are two ways to conduct this type of gift swap.

 Regift New But Unwanted Gifts